digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 As soon as you start defining what utopia looks like, you start excluding folks.
 It's part of the technology process.
 An analogy to use is if you're not constantly maintaining and keeping track of your tech, it's got a bug, it's going to break.
 So we want to do that maintenance within ourselves too.

-**Karissa**

-Amazing, I LOVE that you make that analogy between tech maintenance and maintenance inside ourselves!
-What other easy have you been thinking about movements in relation to corporate tech?
+**Amazing, I LOVE that you make that analogy between tech maintenance and maintenance inside ourselves!
+What other easy have you been thinking about movements in relation to corporate tech?**

 **Cesia**